Panzerschrek/U-00DC-Sprache/source/docs/en/variables.rst

 This means, that this reference will point to some another variable.
 A modification of a reference means modification of the source variable.

-Reference declaration doesn't create copy of a value, that may be usefull, when copying is a performance-heavy operation.
+Reference declaration doesn't create copy of a value, that may be useful, when copying is a performance-heavy operation.

 ************
 *Mutability*